-Based on the results of two clinical studies, about 1 woman out of 100 women may get pregnant during the first year they use drospirenone and ethinyl estradiol tablets.
+Based on the results of one clinical study, 1 to 2 women out of 100 women, may get pregnant during the first year they use Nikki.

 The following chart shows the chance of getting pregnant for women who use different methods of birth control.
 Each box on the chart contains a list of birth control methods that are similar in effectiveness.
 The most effective methods are at the top of the chart.
 The box on the bottom of the chart shows the chance of getting pregnant for women who do not use birth control and are trying to get pregnant.